Black Friday Sale!

 Clever podcast names are memorable, but only if they fit with the content of your podcast.
 A play on words could catch potential listeners’ attention, but they may also misunderstand your meaning.
 If your creative name doesn’t relate to your niche or topic area, listeners may dismiss it.

-The modern language and linguistics show Words for Granted nails it with a clever title that also gives you an idea of what it’s about.
+The history podcast The Rest Is History nails it with a clever title that also gives you an idea of what it’s about.

 8. Incorporate your brand name